Virtual office providers may present many options but attorneys need very specific elements in order to succeed.

 Typical needs for lawyers when considering a virtual office arrangement:

-Your travel patterns and the travel patterns of your clients should be part of your decision when selecting a virtual office.
-A center close to an airport may bode well, especially if a lot of your clients travel to meet with you or if you travel to them.
-Transportation systems and the hot spots should make it easier for you to choose a location.
+The location of your virtual office matters and taking into account your travel patterns and the travel patterns of your clients should be part of your decision.
+A center close to an airport may bode well, especially if a lot of your clients travel to meet with you or you travel to them.
+Transportation systems and the hot spots will also help one to better choose a location.
+For lawyers, something you will want to take into account is how close your virtual office would be from the courts.

 Adequate amenities are crucial when it comes to meeting clients.
-Conference room time is typical, yet some centers often don’t provide this feature or make it incredibly hard to get.
+Conference room time is typical, yet some centers often don’t provide this feature or make it incredibly hard to get conference room time.
+Pricing for time can also vary on the size of the room.
+Looking elsewhere may be best especially if these centers only have one or two options for conference rooms.
+Other amenities to look for include mail services, reception, call forwarding, signage, etc.

-When you look at renting a virtual office, be sure to assess the staff’s attentiveness and competence regarding any questions you may have.
+When you inquire about renting a virtual office, be sure to assess the staff’s attentiveness and competence regarding any questions you may have.

-It’s important to cover your behind, so always make sure there is adequate staffing during regular business hours.
+It is important to cover your behind, so always make sure there is adequate staffing during regular business hours.
 Some centers have very poor reception patterns.
-The front desk may be left unattended for long periods of time, or even worse, the front desk may be occupied by someone who is just wildly incompetent.
+The front desk may be left unattended for long periods of time which does not look good for you when a client is coming in to meet you.
+Even worse, the front desk may be occupied by someone who is just wildly incompetent.

 5. Environment and Business Culture